John Lavallee has wasted no time in establishing his mark on the Aggie women's gymnastics program.

 Lavallee was a collegiate gymnast at Springfield College in Springfield, Mass.
 In 1986, he earned U.S. Gymnastics Federation All-America honors on floor exercise and served as team captain.
 Lavallee earned his bachelor's degree in general studies in 1987, then returned for his master of education in 1992.
 While completing his master's work, he served as a graduate assistant for the Chiefs (now the Pride) and taught gymnastics classes in the physical education department.

-Lavallee's wife, Teri, also serves on the Aggie gymnastics coaching staff as an assistant coach.
+Lavallee's wife, Teri, served on the Aggie gymnastics coaching staff as an assistant coach.